Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 How the beetle leaves its mark

-Once they emerge from a piece of wood, they will leave behind a small hole and some fine dust, which are two things to look out for in a woodworm infestation.
+Once they emerge from a piece of wood, they will leave behind a tiny hole and some fine dust, which are two things to look out for in a woodworm infestation.
 The other signs include beetles flying indoors between May and October as they emerge from the wood and look for a mate.
 The remnants of this period of activity will be dead beetles close to affected timber.

 The tunnels created in timber by the larvae will be structurally weakening, which is a problem for pieces of wood that act as a supporting framework, which is true in the case of floorboards, roof supports and joists.
 In these situations, it’s vital to call in our Kirkby woodworm treatment spray specialist to protect your property and save on what could be a costly reconstruction job.